adamj9431/python/index.md

 ## Runtime versions
 {: #runtime_versions}

-You can specify the version of Python to be used by your app by setting python-versionnumber in the runtime.txt file in the root of your application.
+You can specify the version of Python to be used by your app by creating a `runtime.txt` file in the root of your application.
+This file should contain a single line in the format `python-X.Y.Z`.
 For example:

 ```
 python-3.6.0